smathur-splunk/workshops/docs/custom_metr.md

 	    time.sleep(5)
 	```

-2. Next, modify the script to create a POST request, which will send the random numbers being generated as values of a metric.
-Inside the `while` loop, add the code below to your Python script.
-(Make sure this code is **inside** the `while` loop, and indented one level.)
+2. Next, modify the script to create a POST request, which will send the random numbers being generated as values of a metric. **Inside** the `while` loop, add the code below to your Python script.
+(Make sure this code is indented one level.)

 	*Tip: you may want to move `time.sleep(5)` to the bottom of the `while` loop, after the `print` statement.*